make21/trih-vault/docs/PRD-UI.md

 ---

-## 8. Search Experience (SERP — backlog)
+## 8. Search Experience (See `docs/PRD-Search.md`)

-- Not built yet; the current experience deep-links users from timeline + chips into entity detail pages instead.
-- When prioritized, deliverables remain: single omnibox across episodes/series, lightweight client index (MiniSearch/Fuse), optional People/Places facet chips, and GA events for submit/result clicks.
-- Keep this section as the canonical requirements doc for that future sprint.
+Search now has its own canonical PRD in `docs/PRD-Search.md`, which specifies the MiniSearch index builder, entity inclusion, GA instrumentation, SEO guardrails, and success metrics.
+This UI document simply references that spec to avoid duplication.
+Until the feature ships, the timeline and entity detail pages continue to provide the primary browse pathways.

 ---